-- (b) "Department's approved per-pupil allocation" for a strict discipline academy shall be determined by dividing the total amount allocated under this subsection for a fiscal year by the full-time equated membership total for all pupils approved by the department to be funded under this subsection for that fiscal year for the strict discipline academy. - (4) Special education pupils funded under section 53a shall not be funded under this section. - (5) If the funds allocated under this section are insufficient to fully fund the adjustments under subsection (3), payments under this section shall be prorated on an equal per-pupil basis. - (6) Payments to districts under this section shall be made according to the payment schedule under section 17b. - Sec.
+Sec.
 25g.
-(1) From the state school aid fund money appropriated in section 11, there is allocated an amount not to exceed \$750,000.00 for 2016-2017 for the purposes of this section.
-If the operation of the special membership counting provisions under section 6(4)(dd) and the other membership counting provisions under section 6(4) result in a pupil being counted as more than 1.0 FTE in a fiscal year, then the payment made for the pupil under sections 22a and 22b shall not be based on more than 1.0 FTE for that pupil, and that portion of the FTE that exceeds 1.0 shall be paid under this section in an amount equal to that portion multiplied by the educating district's foundation allowance or per-pupil payment calculated under section 20. - (2) Special education pupils funded under section 53a shall not be funded under this section. - (3) If the funds allocated under this section are insufficient to fully fund the adjustments under subsection (1), payments under this section shall be prorated on an equal per-pupil basis. - (4) Payments to districts under this section shall be made according to the payment schedule under section 17b.
+(1) From the state school aid fund money appropriated in section 11, there is allocated an amount not to exceed \$750,000.00 for 2017-2018 for the purposes of this section.
+If the operation of the special membership counting provisions under section 6(4)(dd) and the other membership counting provisions under section 6(4) result in a pupil being counted as more than 1.0 FTE in a fiscal year, then the payment made for the pupil under sections 22a and 22b shall not be based on more than 1.0 FTE for that pupil, and that portion of the FTE that exceeds 1.0 shall be paid under this section in an amount equal to that portion multiplied by the educating district's foundation allowance or per-pupil payment calculated under section 20.

+- (2) Special education pupils funded under section 53a shall not be funded under this section. - (3) If the funds allocated under this section are insufficient to fully fund the adjustments under subsection (1), payments under this section shall be prorated on an equal per-pupil basis. - (4) Payments to districts under this section shall be made according to the payment schedule under section 17b.

 Sec.
 26a.
-From the funds appropriated in section 11, there is allocated an amount not to exceed \$20,000,000.00 for 2015-2016 and there is allocated an amount not to exceed \$20,000,000.00 for 2016-2017 to reimburse districts and intermediate districts pursuant to section 12 of the Michigan renaissance zone act, 1996 PA 376, MCL 125.2692, for taxes levied in 2015 and 2016 as applicable.
+From the funds appropriated in section 11, there is allocated an amount not to exceed \$17,000,000.00 each fiscal year for 2016-2017 and for 2017-2018 to reimburse districts and intermediate districts pursuant to section 12 of the Michigan renaissance zone act, 1996 PA 376, MCL 125.2692, for taxes levied in 2016 and 2017 as applicable.
 The allocations shall be made not later than 60 days after the department of treasury certifies to the department and to the state budget director that the department of treasury has received all necessary information to properly determine the amounts due to each eligible recipient.